 The key person maintains Learning Diaries for children which documents the child’s learning, development, areas of interest and achievements.
 The key person uses the Development Matters Non-statutory curriculum guidance for the Early Years Foundation Stage (EYFS) to support the growth, learning and development of children.

 Our vision and values

 Children are adventurous, playful and passionate in the way they engage with their world.
 Set with in the glorious environment of Newton Park, Oak Tree Nursery provides everyday experiences which reflect the unique nature of children’s learning.
-Based within the wider university community, opportunities for learning and pedagogy are informed by global perspectives and research.

 At Oak Tree Day Nursery we believe:

 - Play provides a powerful context for every child as a unique and creative thinker, whilst supporting positive relationships with other children and adults